shawkyebrahim2514/Quoting-Website/README.md

 ## Project Overview

 - Quoting Website is a platform where everyone can share their favorite quotes.
-- Users can create an account, submit quotes, and browse through quotes shared by other users.
+- Users can create an account, submit quotes, and browse through quotes shared by other users by searching using the search bar or in the feed.
 - It provides an interactive and engaging experience for everyone to discover and share their favorite quotes.

 ## Features

 - User registration and authentication using JSON Web Tokens (JWT) for secure authentication and authorization.
-- Create, edit, and delete quotes to share your thoughts and ideas.
+- Users can create, search, edit, or delete quotes!
+- Search bar where users can search for quotes that contain any word.
 - View a list of quotes with their titles and content to explore the quotes shared by others.
+- A profile page for each user shows his information and his shared quotes.
-- User-friendly interface with a responsive design for a seamless browsing experience across different devices.
+- A user-friendly interface with a responsive design for a seamless browsing experience across different devices.

 ## Getting Started